Raspberry Squeezie

 Overview

 Build a minimalist design, high quality Squeeze player for use with a Squeeze Server.
 This appliance can be useful for people who already have, or plan to have, a Squeeze Server, and want to play their music in additional locations around the house.
-Until Logitech abandoned the Squeezebox project, people could blow a couple of hundred or a thousand dollars on a Logitech product, such as the Logitech Squeeze Touch or the Transporter.
+Until Logitech abandoned the Squeezebox project, people could blow a couple of hundred or a thousand dollars on a Logitech product, such as the Squeeze Touch or the Transporter.
 Now they are able to build a capable player for much less than a hundred dollars, and learn something at the same time.
 Construction time: if you are already familiar with RPi and Squeezebox and if everything goes right, no more than fifteen minutes; if you’re a total newbie, allow an hour.

 This project builds a headless Squeeze player with a digital audio output via HDMI or USB that can deliver up to 24 bits/192 kHz quality.
 The RPi also has an analog audio output, which can be useful for testing purposes, but may not meet your standards for serious music listening!